 Together, the board’s shape and profile create a unique feel underfoot.
 The various shape categories for snowboards listed below (directional, true twin, directional twin, asymmetrical, asymmetrical twin) are based on the profile and shape as well as the core materials and the flex they create.

-Types of Snowboard Profile
+Types of Snowboard Profiles

 Camber

 This is the most traditional, old-school snowboard profile.
-With a cambered design, the center rises and the far ends of the board meet the ground where the nose and tail upturn.
+With a cambered design, the center rises, and the far ends of the board meet the ground where the nose and tail upturn.
 The sides curve upward a bit, too.

 Rocker

 Rocker is the opposite of camber, and it’s often called reverse camber.
-Lib Tech started this revolution with the original Skate Banana rocker board, so some folks refer to this feature as “banana technology.”
+Lib Tech started this revolution with the original Skate Banana rocker board, so some folks refer to this feature as banana technology.
 It is a banana shape!

 Instead of camber, the belly of the board presses into the ground, so it’s a convex or U-shape.
 The result is a superb float in powder, a more forgiving edge-to-edge experience, and a more surf-life experience in carves.